Jamalam360/easytemplate/README.md

 # easytemplate

 easytemplate is a simple system for initializing new projects.
-It only requires the template and a short configuration file.
+It only requires a project skeleton and a short configuration file.

 ## Example